A Glimpse into the Gotō in History

 Fig 2.
 Statue of Yohane Gotō found on Fukue Island at Mizu-noura Church, Photograph by Gwyn McClelland, 2023.

-Soon after I interviewed him, Nakamura Mitsuru (Interview 4) drove me up the east coast of the island, stopping first at a site he said was memorialised as the location where Portuguese Jesuit priest Luis de Almeida SJ (1525–1583) landed on the Gotō Islands in the 1560s.
+Soon after I (Gwyn) interviewed him, Nakamura Mitsuru (Interview 4) drove me up the east coast of the island, stopping first at a site he said was memorialized as the location where Portuguese Jesuit priest Luis de Almeida SJ (1525–1583) landed on the Gotō Islands in the 1560s.
 In 1566, Almeida, accompanied by Brother Irman Lorenzo (a Japanese monk likely born in Hirado), began a Gotō mission.
 In that early wave of Christianization (approx. 1551–1639) on the Gotō Islands the Christian population was quite high.
 Nagasaki City itself was donated to the Jesuits over seven years from 1580–1587 by Christian Daimyo Omura Sumitada.

 Luís Fróis (1532–1597) wrote in his history of Japan that the Lord of the Gotō lived in the best environment available on the islands (Fukue Island, which was certainly the most spacious), and that the islands enjoyed riches of fresh fish, fish oil, dried fish and salted fish.
 One of the twenty-six martyrs of 1597, executed by Hideyoshi in Nagasaki, was a nineteen-year-old monk, Yohane (Juan) Gotō (Fig. 2), who was born on the Gotō Islands and who would thereafter inspire the Kirishitan who followed.
 He was executed by Hideyoshi in Nagasaki along with the twenty-five others after being forced to walk in the winter cold from Kyoto.
 However, after the institution of a Christian ban in 1613, the numbers of Kirishitan on these islands dwindled, if not died out completely, until new migrations began post-1797.